 - The programme has strong links with key MedTech industrial partners nurturing the clinical translation of the research.

 Our training programme links and complements that of the EPSRC Centre for Doctoral Training (CDT) in Smart Medical Imaging at King’s College London and Imperial College London.
+However, students on the PhD programme in Surgical and Interventional Engineering will not follow the same 1 + 3 pathway as CDT students, instead starting their PhD research projects directly.
+All DTP students will be based at King's College London.

 Who Should Apply?